GACJ/complib-help/docs/methods/overview.md

 It is important to note that the word trivial is not a value judgement: it does **not** imply that one method is inherently more original or "valuable" than another.
 It is a purely technical classification which identifies a similarity in their constructions.
 Indeed, the property of trivial variation is a symmetric relationship: if method B is a trivial variation of method A, then method A is necessarily a trivial variation of method B.

-Contrary to the name, a method might differ from its trivial variants in decidedly non-trivial ways.
-They may not share exactly the same rows, and subsequently may have different false coursehead groups, among other things.
-A consequence of this is the following:

 !!! warning
+    A method might differ from its trivial variants in decidedly non-trivial ways.
+Their plain courses may not have the same rows, and they may have different [false coursehead groups](../advanced/fch_groups.md).

-    A composition which is true for one method is **not necessarily true** for all (or indeed any) of its trivial variations.
-You should always check a composition is true for the specific method you wish to ring.
+    Because of this, a composition which is true to one method is **not necessarily true** to all (or indeed any) of that method's trivial variations.
+You should always check a composition is true to the specific method you wish to ring.

 ## Performances
 ![Performances tab expanded](../img/performances_tab_expanded.png)